 Talent Management Best Practices

 Organizations large and small have varying needs for talent management and the size of the organization does not dictate its talent management maturity level.
-Before rolling out any talent management initiative, I look at three elements:
+Before rolling out any talent management initiative, you should look at these three elements:

 Many HR strategies are data driven and compliance-centric.
 This often tends to drive the HR strategy to become more about technology.
 The resulting “talent management” strategy, and how it’s managed, tends to focus on the administration issues and not on the business aspects of using people to achieve company goals.